12 Project Management Methodologies: Your Guide

 6. Economic prosperity: Fiscal planning should balance the needs of company stakeholders and future generations.

 This approach is best for projects with an established environmental impact, such as real estate and industrial projects.
-It’s not as useful for things like software development, where environmental impact is less of a concern.
+It is not as useful for things like software development, where environmental impact is less of a concern.

 Six Sigma, a quality management process developed at Motorola in the 1980s, comprises a set of tools and techniques to eliminate errors in development.
-This can help reduce costs and customer complaints stemming from errors.
+This can help reduce costs and customer complaints due to errors.

 Define: Analyse a business problem from a customer perspective.